a community textiles space........

 Saturdays: On the first Saturday of the month, 2-4pm.
 Daily Thread Yarnwork.
 Bring along your yarn project - spinning, knitting, crochet, tatting, etc. Or just come along if you would like to learn from others.
 Share ideas, skills and inspiration.
 Natter.
 Eat cake.

-AND Group workshops first Thursday of every month.
+Group workshops first Thursday of every month.
 All materials included.
 All workshops suitable for beginners.
 Please arrive at 6.30pm for a 7pm start.
 All levels, beginner to experienced welcome!
 No booking required.
+Hot drinks and homemade cake available.
+We finish at 9pm.
+Cost of sessions £4 (£3 concessions).
+You can come back for your free session on another day!

 PLEASE DRESS WARMLY IN THE WINTER MONTHS.